ProsperManingi/Toman-Bike-Shop/README.md

 ### Data Sources

 Sales Data:
-- The primary datasets include- "bike_share_yr_0.csv", "bike_share_yr_1.csv" and "cost_table.csv", costaining detailed information about each sale made by the company and the associated costs
+- The primary datasets include- "bike_share_yr_0.csv", "bike_share_yr_1.csv" and "cost_table.csv", containing detailed information about each sale made by the company and the associated costs

 ### Tools